ibm-cloud-docs/solution-tutorials/github-traffic-analytics.md

 1. In a browser, open the URI of the deployed app.
 You should see a welcome page.
    ![](images/solution24-github-traffic-analytics/WelcomeScreen.png)

 2. In the browser, add `/admin/initialize-app` to the URI and access the page.
 It is used to initialize the application and its data.
 Click on the button **Start initialization**.
 This will take you to a password-protected configuration page.
 The email address you log in with is taken as identification for the system administrator.
+Use the email address and password that you configured earlier.

 3. In the configuration page, enter a name (it is used for greetings), your Github user name and the access token that you generated before.
 Click on **Initialize**.
 This creates the database tables and inserts some configuration values.
 Finally, it creates database records for the system administrator and a tenant.
    ![](images/solution24-github-traffic-analytics/InitializeApp.png)